hoferand/fiter/README.md

 # Fiter

 A simple char-by-char iterator for files in rust.
 For that it converts an iterator over bytes into an iterator of UTF-8 decoded chars.
+The UTF-8 decoder is implemented as specified in [RFC 3629](https://datatracker.ietf.org/doc/html/rfc3629).